um-grex/grex-docs/content/english/software/cern-vmfs.md

 ---

 On Grex, we mount OSG repositories, mainly for Singularity/Apptainer containers provided through [OSG](https://osg-htc.org/).
 Pointing the singularity to the desired path under **/cvmfs/singularity.opensciencegrid.org/** will automatically mount and fetch the required software items.

-Discovering them is up to the users.
+Discovering what software is where on the OSG stack, seems to be up to the users.
 One of the ways would be simply exploring the directories under the path _/cvmfs/singularity.opensciencegrid.org/_ using _ls_ and _cd_ commands.

 See more about using Singularity in our [Containers](software/containers) documentation page.